A First Timers Travel Guide to Visiting Seattle

 Snoqualmie Falls is a 268 ft waterfall that is located 30 minutes outside of downtown Seattle.
 It’s one of the state’s most popular attractions and if you rent a car make sure to check it out.
 There are two viewing areas for the falls, the upper and the lower.
 To access the lower falls (our personal favorite view) there is a mildly easy 0.8-mile hike.
 We visited first thing in the morning and there were not many people around.
 Free to visit!

 Visit Bainbridge Island

-This quaint island is located 25 minutes from Seattle and is known for its rustic character and small town charm.
-It’s the perfect day trip from Seattle and can be reached by ferry (ferry schedule here it’s only $9 roundtrip).
+This quaint island is located 25 minutes from Seattle and is known for its rustic character and small-town charm.
+It’s the perfect day trip from Seattle and can be reached by ferry (Washington state ferries schedule here it’s only $9 roundtrip).
 There is a small downtown area with a few restaurants and charming shops to browse in.
 You can also rent bikes, kayaks, walk the waterfront trail, go on a hike, and visit the art museum.

 You’re able to take your car over on the ferry as well.
 If you decide to do that you can visit the Bloedel Reserve (a beautiful garden is located on the north side of the island).
 Finally, the best part about visiting Bainbridge is the ferry ride to and from.
 The views from the city are truly unmatched!

 The “First Starbucks” or Starbucks Reserve Roastery

 The First Starbucks is located at Pike Place Market and at all times has a line wrapped around the block for the experience of visiting the “First” store.
 I continue to put first on parentheses because technically this is not the first store even though it’s advertised as such.
 You can learn more about that in this blog post but nevertheless, if you’re a huge Starbucks fan, this spot is cool to visit!
 Finally, there is a Starbucks Reserve Roastery located in the Capitol Hill neighborhood.